Visas

 Key facts

-- →D-2 graduates can convert to the D-10 job-seeker visa (구직 비자) and stay up to 3 years (extended from 2 years in October 2025); first-time converters are exempt from the D-10 points system.
+• D-2 graduates can convert to the D-10 job-seeker visa (구직 비자) and stay up to 3 years, extended from 2 years in the October 2025 reform, renewable in 1-year increments.

-- →The K-STAR track, launched December 2025, lets STEM master's and doctoral graduates from 32 designated universities reach F-5 permanent residency in approximately 3 years via F-2-7.
+• The K-STAR track, with 32 universities designated in December 2025, lets STEM master's and doctoral graduates reach F-5 permanent residency after 3 years of F-2 residence via the F-2 residency visa.

-Korea surpassed 305,000 international students by August 2025, hitting its Study Korea 300K enrollment target two years ahead of schedule.
-The government is now shifting focus from headcount to retention quality, which means tighter oversight of sponsoring institutions, faster pathways to residency for high performers, and stricter rules for dependents.
+Korea hosted 253,434 international students in 2025, climbing toward the government's Study Korea 300K target of 300,000 students by 2027.
+As it pushes for that goal, the government is also shifting focus from headcount to retention quality, which means tighter oversight of sponsoring institutions, faster pathways to residency for high performers, and stricter rules for dependents.
 The rules around the D-2 student visa (유학 비자) changed more in 2025 alone than in the previous three years combined.

 D-2 vs D-4: which student visa do you actually need?